Online Therapy in New York & Connecticut

 Daniel P.

 "Rachel's approach to therapy is unique in that she wants you to graduate from therapy.
 We started seeing her weekly, then biweekly, then monthly.
-Now we know we can text her anytime we need and schedule a session as need.
+Now we know we can text her anytime we need and schedule a session as needed.
 She's wonderful."

 Kristina M.